ChamiLamelas/Wordle_Solver/dev.md

             feedback[i] = 'y'
     return feedback

-int Evaluate(WordleSolver solver, string word): Sees how well a WordleSolver does at guessing a particular word.
+int Evaluate(WordleSolver *solver, string word): Sees how well a WordleSolver does at guessing a particular word.
 It will return the number of guesses it takes to guess the word or FAILED (some integer not 1-6 to signify that solver failed to find word).

+    WordleSolver solver(dictionary_fp, ranker)
     string guess{solver.Guess()}
     string feedback
     for i = 1 ...
 6